Justsenger/ExHyperV/README.md

 The best practice is binding 4 vCPUs to 4 cores.
 Binding 2 vCPUs to 4 cores will cause random drift, and binding 4 vCPUs to 2 cores will cause queuing, and so on.

 If you find the scheduler performance poor, or have concerns about Intel's hybrid architecture or AMD's multi-chip architecture, please try using this feature.

+> [!CAUTION]
+> The following are experimental features.
+Use with caution.

+##### Custom CPU Name

+Allows customizing the CPU name, a maximum 48-byte ASCII string.
+Requires at least Build 20348.

 ---
 ### Memory